RSO/chef-logstash/README.md

 watch path (I like to SSH to the host), and the events will start showing up in kibana.
 You might have to issue a fresh empty search.

-The `pyshipper` recipe will work as well but it is NOT wired up to anything yet.

 ## Letting data drive your templates

 The current templates for the agent and server are written so that you